 *hint this also works if you have multiple large monitors*

 Do you ever wish you could have a third screen or can't seem to format your windows on your screen the right way?
-There is a solution, and you can create as many screens as you would like.
+There is a solution, and you can create as many virtual monitors as you would like.

 Why Split Large Screens Into Small Screens?

 The reason you would want to split your screens into smaller screens is maybe your monitor is too large, or you want to work on something, but you need to have another screen to use as a reference.

 Microsoft already allows you to snap screens on the top to make it full and on the sides to fill half your screen, but what if you wanted to open three or even four windows at once?

 Taking the time to change the size of each and every screen is a pain, and if you misclick on any of them, you could mess up the sizes.